-A consistently popular theme, the 1920s era has enjoyed a further revival thanks to popular shows including Peaky Blinders, Boardwalk Empire and Cable Girls.
+A consistently popular theme, the 1920s era has enjoyed a further revival thanks to celebrated shows including Peaky Blinders, Boardwalk Empire and Cable Girls.
 We are genuinely considering adopting this theme at our next event in an effort to entice some Alfie Solomons and Tommy Shelby lookalikes.
 Worth a try right?

 The Roaring 20s saw a true revolution of freedom and expression in both fashion and attitude.
 By the end of the ‘decade of decadence’, the beauty industry had exploded.
 Previously associated with working girls and performers, ‘nice girls’ began to experiment with makeup, and hairstyles sported by popular movie stars were replicated by the mainstream.